Discover what is relevant for you.

 Preliminary observations that will be developed in more detail in the final consolidated data report from the on-going Gig Mindset survey:

-Gig Mindset Survey: Now Closed
+Gig Mindset Survey: Background

 What is the goal of the gig mindset research?
 For the last few years I have seen many people, salaried, INSIDE organizations, showing signs of attitudes and behavior similar to external freelancers.
 I use the term “gig mindset” to describe this phenomenon and decided to explore it further.